Back to Blog

 Use Picute when:

-• Your videos are longer than 30 minutes
+• Videos are longer than 30 minutes

 • You need subtitles burned into the video (not just an SRT file)